phyber/mutt-mailboxes/README.md

 # mutt-mailboxes

-`mutt-mailboxes` is a tool for use with the `mutt` `mailboxes` command.
-It is written in Python and only used a few standard library modules.
+`mutt-mailboxes` is a mailbox sorter for the `mutt` sidebar, written in Python.

-The purpose of this script is to provide the `mutt` sidebar with the mailboxes in your preferred order.
+It is used with the `mutt` `mailboxes` command to put the mailboxes in your preferred order.

 It is distributed under the terms of the MIT license.